verythorough/rodeo/README.md

-# Netlify Rodeo
+# Netlify Rodeo Assets
-A playground for mini sites, snippets and examples.
+Assets belonging to the playground for mini sites, snippets and examples.